ryanb/govsgo/README.markdown

 Ruby 1.9.2 is required.
 If you're using RVM it should automatically switch to 1.9.2 when entering the directory.

 Run the following commands to set it up.
-Note the brew commands to install GNU Go and Beanstalk.
+Note the [Homebrew](http://github.com/mxcl/homebrew) commands to install [GNU Go](http://www.gnu.org/software/gnugo/) and [Beanstalk](http://kr.github.com/beanstalkd/).
 You may want to use a different packaging system or install it from the source.

 <pre>
 bundle